osrf-migration/cloudsim-wiki/Resource_model.md

 # Resource model

 1. Everything is a resource.
-Simulators, groups, simulations...
+Simulators, teams, simulations...

 1. Users can have one of the following permissions to a resource: